bigvisionit/vorlagen/php_simplelog_class/README.md

 Log::getInstance()->logException('My log message')

-If you want to change the path to the logfolder, you have to change it in the __constrtuct method: $this->_file = dirname(__FILE__) . '/../yourpath/' . $this->_file;
+If you want to change the path to the log folder, you have to change it in the __constrtuct method: $this->_file = dirname(__FILE__) . '/../yourpath/' . $this->_file;